joshbegley/nyt-latest/README.md

 `Feeling stuck on today’s puzzle?
 We can help.`\
 https://nytimes.com/2026/01/05/crosswords/spelling-bee-forum.html

-**Chelsea owners know what to expect by hiring from within, but only results will win doubters around**\
+**Chelsea owners know what to expect by hiring from within, but only results will win doubters over**\
 `Calum McFarlane stepped in for the draw against City - but fans have been critical of the possible hiring of Strasbourg's Liam Rosenior`\
 https://nytimes.com/athletic/6941397/2026/01/05/chelsea-rosenior-maresca-successor/